 The following actions can be performed on collected logs either exclusively or simultaneously:

 - Store in a local file

 - Record in the Windows Event Log

-- Send to a Syslog server
+- Send to a Syslog server or to the Connection Management Center (CMC)

-Administrator logs are configured in the Tools > Options... window on the Logs management tab.
+Audit logs are configured in the Tools > Options... window on the Logs management tab.